Jake2411/CyberSec-Year2/2nd Year/Database Administration and Security/Lecture Notes/Week 2.md

 >Open Database Connectivity is a file protocol to allow data to be read in a different database system (reading oracle in a SQL-Server)
 >It can be slow where large amounts of data are transferred

->[!definition]- DTS
+>[!definition]- Data Transformation Services
->Data Transformation Services is a facility within SQL-Server that enables:
+>DTS is a facility within SQL-Server that enables:
 >- Import and export between any data source and destination
 >- Transform any data
 >- Transfer databases objects between databases in SQL-Server